jspybom/ANIMIE/ReadMe.md

 Animie successfully captured a dedicated segment of the anime streaming market by focusing on a quality user experience.

-* **40% Day-One User Retention:** The platform's features, particularly the simulcast notifications, led to exceptionally high user retention.
+1. **67% Day-One User Retention:** The platform's features, particularly the simulcast notifications, led to exceptionally high user retention.
-* **#1 Requested Feature:** The customizable subtitle engine was overwhelmingly praised in user reviews as a key differentiator.
+2. **#1 Requested Feature:** The customizable subtitle engine was overwhelmingly praised in user reviews as a key differentiator.
-* **Vibrant Community Growth:** Over 100,000 user-created watchlists were made in the first three months, demonstrating deep engagement with the community features.
+3. **Vibrant Community Growth:** Over 100,000 user-created watchlists were made in the first months, demonstrating deep engagement with the community features.

 ### Testimonial

 > *"Gamespacelab understood that to succeed, we needed to be more than just another streaming service.
 They delivered a technically flawless platform with the specific features our community craves.
 Their work was instrumental in our launch."*
-> – [Name, CEO, Client Company]